 REASON FOR LOSS:

-Taking off at 21.37 hrs from R.A.F.
-Bottesford Leicestershire to join 155 other Lancasters and 12 Halifaxes to bomb the Skoda works (1) at Pilsen (Plzen).
+Taking off at 21:37 hrs from RAF Bottesford Leicestershire to join 155 other Lancasters and 12 Halifaxes to bomb the Skoda works at Pilsen (Plzen).

 Shortly after this operation, a further 442 heavy bombers also bombed Bochum, to the south.

 Lancaster ED543 was shot down by the Luftwaffe ace in a cloudless moonlit night by Hptm.
-E. Prinz zur Lippe-Weissenfeld (2) of Stab 1./NJ3, his 40th abschüss of the war.
-The engagement took place at 01.11 hrs flying at 3,000 m.
+E. Prinz zur Lippe-Weissenfeld from Stab 1./NJ3, his 40th abschüss of the war.
+The engagement took place at 01:11 hrs flying at 3,000 m.

-P/O. Kevin Eugene Mahoney.
+Plt Off.
+Kevin Eugene Mahoney.
 Hannover War Cemetery.
 Coll.
 Grave 8.J.8-14.
-Son of Patrick and Amy Winifred Mahoney, of Berri, South Australia
+Inscription: 'SACRED HEART OF JESUS GRANT HIM ETERNAL REST'.
+Born on the 8th August 1921 in Berri, South Australia, the son of Patrick and Amy Winifred Mahoney, of Berri, South Australia

 Sgt.
 Bernard George Hickling.
 Hannover War Cemetery.
 Coll.
 Grave 8.J.8-14.
-Son of Albert Edward and Edith Hickling; husband of Mary Elizabeth Hickling, of Middle Marwood, Devon, England.
+Inscription: 'DEARLY BELOVED HUSBAND OF MARY ELIZABETH.
+HE DIED THAT WE MIGHT LIVE'.
+Son of Albert Edward and Edith Hickling and husband of Mary Elizabeth Hickling, of Middle Marwood, Devon, England.

-F/O. Edwin Francis Hamilton Heard.
+Fg Off.
+Edwin Francis Hamilton Heard.
 Hannover War Cemetery.
 Coll.
 Grave 8.J.8-14.
+Inscription: 'AU REVOIR BELOVED SON'.
 Son of Richard Hamilton Heard, and of Lily Frances Heard, of Croydon, Surrey, England.

 Sgt.
 Maurice Brian Squires.
 Hannover War Cemetery.
 Coll.
 Grave 8.J.8-14.
+Inscription: 'WE SHALL REMEMBER HIM AS HE WAS A DEAR SON AND A GOOD BRAVE LAD'.
 Son of Sydney David and Elsie Squires, of Maidstone, Kent, England.

 Sgt.
 William Glover Berry.
 Hannover War Cemetery.
 Coll.
 Grave 8.J.8-14.
+Inscription: 'EVER LOVINGLY REMEMBERED BY FATHER, SISTERS AND BROTHER'.
 Son of Thomas and Isabella Glover Berry, of Methil, Fife, Scotland.